alloy/graphql-finland/talk.md

 about the location in the graph where errors occurred during execution were [added to the specification][spec-errors-locations].

-This is great in the sense that we still have the ability, as a community, to shape the future of a GraphQL spec that we all _want_ to use, but on the other hand it also means that we may need to spend significant amounts of time on thinking about these problems and iterating.
+This is great in the sense that we still have the ability, as a community, to shape the future of a GraphQL specification that we all _want_ to use, but on the other hand it also means that we may need to spend significant amounts of time on thinking about these problems and iterating.
 Seeing as we all strive to have backwards compatible schemas, it’s of great importance that we know of the various iterations that people have experimented with and what the outcome was.

 This is our story of thinking about and working with errors, thus far.